changjiashuai/SwiftUI-MVVM-Concept/README.md

 > **content** parameter is a template for creating View depicting an entity
 > **toolBar** set of predefined controls to manage View plus you can add your cystom set

+>  Passing data through **environmentObject** it's on your own, it's just technical convenient solution in the code eaxample

 <img src="https://github.com/The-Igor/SwiftUI-MVVM-Concept/blob/main/Resources/swiftui_mvvm_architecture.png?raw=true">